The Happy Music Festival

 Is there a microphone?

 Yes.
-A microphone will be used for Sing & Play piano category only
+A microphone will be used for Piano Sing & Play, and Pop Vocal category

 I’ll be playing duet on the piano.
 Is there a longer bench?